 |Possibility of using different sensitivity curves, e.g. sample dependent|

 Written for Windows 7 the program is designed for the control of the TX 2000 System.
 It includes some new features, like the batch programming of a set of measurements.
 The program can control different kinds of detectors and devices attached to the instrument.
 Control panels for X-ray generators, motors and detectors are integrated.

 - Least square Marquardt fit procedure for the area calculation (spectral analysis)

 - Automatic/manual search function

-- Quantification via an internal standard using theoretical and experimental sensibility curves for total reflection.
+- Quantification via an internal standard using theoretical and experimental sensitivity curves

 To access website downloads, please register.